 You can open multiple current accounts with a number of different banks.
 Different banks offer different levels of interest and features for their bank accounts.
 See our top rated bank accounts.

 Yes, there are free current accounts available.
 Just select 'Free in the relevant search box and all current accounts that come without monthly or annual fees will be selected.
 These accounts will still charge fees for overdrafts and for some other types of transactions.

-The column 'Overdraft Rate' will show you the fee and/or rate that you are charged if you go into an arranged overdraft.
-If you exceed your arranged overdraft limit, unarranged overdraft charges will apply, which currently can be a lot more expensive.
-However, as part of the FCA’s focus on reducing high cost credit this will change from 6 April 2020.
-From that date unarranged overdrafts must not be charged at a higher rate than arranged overdrafts but you may find that the amount you pay for an arranged overdraft increases.
+The column 'Overdraft Rate' will show you the rate that you are charged if you go into an arranged overdraft.
+Previously. if you exceeded your arranged overdraft limit, unarranged overdraft charges would apply, which could be a lot more expensive.
+However, as part of the FCA’s focus on reducing high cost credit this changed from 6 April 2020.
+From that date unarranged overdrafts must not be charged at a higher rate than arranged overdrafts, however the amount you pay for an arranged overdraft has increased in many cases.
 You can find both the arranged and unarranged overdraft charges for each account by clicking on 'Further Details'.
 Your overdraft limit will be determined by your credit history – your provider may change it depending on whether and how you use it.
 Read our guide to current account overdrafts to learn more.